quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part29_Dutch_Traces_in.md

 #### Truncated Sarsa(λ)

-Background context: The text mentions the forward version of Sarsa(\(\lambda\)), which is particularly effective with multi-layer artificial neural networks.
+Background context: The text mentions the forward version of Sarsa($\lambda$), which is particularly effective with multi-layer artificial neural networks.

-:p What is the main advantage of using the truncated (forward) Sarsa(\(\lambda\))?
+:p What is the main advantage of using the truncated (forward) Sarsa($\lambda$)?
 ??x
-The main advantage of using the truncated (forward) Sarsa(\(\lambda\)) is its effectiveness in conjunction with multi-layer artificial neural networks.
-It allows for more precise learning by varying \(\lambda\) dynamically based on state and action values, leading to better performance in complex environments. x??
+The main advantage of using the truncated (forward) Sarsa($\lambda $) is its effectiveness in conjunction with multi-layer artificial neural networks.
+It allows for more precise learning by varying $\lambda$ dynamically based on state and action values, leading to better performance in complex environments. x??

 ---